 Medial Head Triceps Exercises for Bigger, Stronger Arms

-Triceps brachii, or simply triceps, are a three-headed muscle opposite of the biceps and are responsible for 2/3 of upper arm mass.
-So, it’s essential to focus on and work on different tricep head muscles for maximum gains.
+Triceps brachii, or triceps, are three-headed muscles opposite the biceps and responsible for 2/3 of the upper arm mass.

 There is a wide range of medial head triceps exercises to help you increase the size of your arms and strengthen your bench press, overhead press, dips, and other pressing movements.